tinymce/tinymce-docs/_includes/configuration/dockerized-hyperlinking-service.md

 {% if shbundledockerfiles == false %}
 ### Deploy the TinyMCE hyperlinking server-side component using Docker (individually licensed)
 {% elsif shbundledockerfiles == true %}
-### Deploy the TinyMCE hyperlinking server-side component using Docker (self-hosted enterprise bundle)
+### Deploy the TinyMCE hyperlinking server-side component using Docker (self-hosted enterprise bundles)
 {% endif %}
 The TinyMCE hyperlinking server-side component can be deployed using Docker or an container orchestration application such as Kubernetes. {{site.companyname}} provides a pre-configured package for creating a Hyperlinking Docker image.